This tailor made 8 day Morocco trip tours the imperial cities, palm groves, Kasbahs, gorges, Atlas Mountains and Erg Chebbi desert dunes.

 Or perhaps you fancy a Moroccan hammam ( steam bath) and body scrub with the locals in one of the dozens well- kept public baths scattered around the Medina.
 If you still have the energy, the village of Imlil, an hour drive from the city, offers tremendous trekking opportunities for a few hours or a full day.

 Depending on your flight out, the driver will drop you off at the airport two hours before your flight.
-If you are flying out of Casablanca, the route takes 2 hours and a half from Marrakech.
+If you are flying out of Casablanca, keep in mind it takes 3 hours to make it to the airport there from Marrakech.

 We believe our guests deserve to be spoiled and stay only at the best properties while on a customized tour of Morocco.
 We spend a great deal of time and effort to anonymously test and hand- pick the best boutique and luxury hotels, Riads , eco lodges and Kasbahs across Morocco.
 These select properties are constantly monitored and updated.
 Each one of them is inspired by and reflecting the culture, architecture and cuisine of its location.
 They do not fit into a rigorous star rating system, so we have named them Dreamers, Privilege and Divine, to best resume their nature.
 Once we receive an enquiry, we provide a day- to- day customized Moroccan itinerary with the names of the accommodations suggested at each overnight.